angel-aleksandrov06/Sofia-Burger/README.md

 # Sofia Burger

 Sofia-Burger is React.js application.
 There you can choose and order your favorite burgers.
+If you are admin, you can create a new Products and delete products.

 :dart:  My project for the ReactJS course at SoftUni.

 Test account:

+--User--
 gambito@abv.bg - password: 123123123

+--Admin--
+admin@admin.bg - password: 123123123

 ## :hammer_and_pick: Built With